LifeBogger presents a full story of a Football god who is popularly known by the Nicknames “Ibra” and “Ibracadabra”.

 After receiving a pair of football boots, Ibrahimović began playing football at the age of six.
 He taught himself to play ball on an old gravel pitch outside his mother’s house.

 On a small, dusty pitch in the estate, Ibrahimovic and his friends tried outrageous tricks and flicks, spins and shots.

 The lack of space meant you had to be quick with your head and your feet.
 Zlatan found his calling after a series of hardcore training.

 According to Zlatan, “When we played football in Rosengard, it was all about putting the ball between people’s legs, doing different things,”

 he adds.
 “After every trick people were like ‘oohhh’ ‘eeeyy’.
-It was all about who had the hardest shots, the best trick, the craziest move.
+It was all about who had the hardest shots, the best trick, the baffling move.
 I loved it.”

 After he turned pro, this old gravel pitch was completely remade, with rubber grounds sponsored by Nike.

 He has recalled hospitalizing a teammate when he was 13 years old.
-Thou when he was 15 years old, he preferred to work in the docks of Malmo instead of playing football.
+When Zlatan was 15 years old, he preferred to work in the docks of Malmo instead of playing football.
 He was persuaded against the idea by his coach.

 Ibrahimovic also found doors closing as he tried to pursue a career as a professional footballer.

 Even when he joined the city’s professional club, Malmo FF, at the age of 17, the parents of one of his teammates petitioned to have him thrown out of the club.